-A patent application covering this invention has been filed in the UK.
+Patents covering this invention have been granted in the United States, Japan, and Europe.
 OUI would like to talk to turbine design and manufacturing companies that are interested in developing this design.

 For further information please contact: Andy Robertson andy.robertson@innovation.ox.ac.uk +44 (0)1865 280931 www.innovation.ox.ac.uk Project number: 4218